Québec City Jean Lesage International Airport: Infrastructure

-YQB International Airport receives a wide variety of long-, mid- and short-haul aircraft.
+YQB International Airport receives various long-, mid- and short-haul aircraft.
 The airport has two runways.
 Its longest runway northeast-southwesterly direction is 06/24, having a length of 9000 by 150 ft.
-Runway 24 is YQB's main approach pattern equipped with Area navigation (RNAV), required navigation performance (RNP) and non-directional beacon (NDB) approach.
+Runway 24 is YQB's main approach pattern equipped with Area navigation (RNAV), required navigation performance (RNP), and non-directional beacon (NDB) approach.
 Runway 06 has the same approaches with the addition of an instrument landing system (ILS).

-There are seven taxiways, Alpha (connecting the main apron with runway 24), Bravo (connecting the main apron with runway 29), Charlie, Delta (parallel to the 06/24), Echo (connecting the main apron with runway 24), Golf (which links Delta to the threshold of runway 06) and Hotel (between Golf and runway 11/29).
-The airport aprons can accommodate light to large aircraft (12 aerobridge and 9 remote) simultaneously and is designed to accommodate wide-body jet airliners as large as the Boeing 747-400.
-YQB doesn't have a Visual Docking Guidance System (VDGS) or Parallax Aircraft Parking Aid (PAPA), all stands are assisted by ground operations using marshalling wands–handheld illuminated beacons.
+There are seven taxiways: Alpha (connecting the main apron with runway 24), Bravo (connecting the main apron with runway 29), Charlie, Delta (parallel to the 06/24), Echo (connecting the main apron with runway 24), Golf (which links Delta to the threshold of runway 06) and Hotel (between Golf and runway 11/29).
+The airport aprons can accommodate light to large aircraft (12 aerobridge and nine remotes) simultaneously and are designed to accommodate wide-body jet airliners as large as the Boeing 747-400.
+YQB doesn't have a Visual Docking Guidance System (VDGS) or Parallax Aircraft Parking Aid (PAPA); all stands are assisted by ground operations using marshaling wands–handheld illuminated beacons.

 Ramp 3 is where all the flight schools and private airlines are located.
-Chrono Aviation, Skyjet/Air Liaison, Orizon Aviation, CFAQ, Strait Air and Avjet/TSAS are the main users of this apron.
+Chrono Aviation, Air Liaison, Orizon Aviation, Avjet/TSAS and other FBOs are the main users of this apron.